Home Compare DTE vs SO

 DTE Energy Company vs The Southern Company: Which Stock Looks Stronger in 2026?

-The Southern Company holds the cleaner structural position, with stability as the main driver and growth adding further support.
+The Southern Company holds the cleaner structural position, with the lead spread across growth and stability.
 DTE Energy Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.